kukuu/integration/travel-bookings-architecture.md

 Testing and Validation

-## Validation:
+## Testing and Validation:

-How you’d test and monitor the system in production:
+Testing and monitoring the system in production:

 i.
 Use synthetic tests to simulate user traffic and validate performance.